emmawalshdev/kaytea_art/README.md

   - Success, error and information messages will be included.
 These will be customized for easy recognition.

 * Text search
-  - keywords can be used to search the site for a product at a deep level.
+  - keywords can be used to search the site for a product by title of description.

 * User acount registration with verification
   - A user will be asked to verify their email address before setup is complete.
-Email verification is designed to check accounts to make sure they are real.
+Email verification is designed to check accounts & ensure authenticity.
   - A user will be able to input personal details such as contact and shipping details.
-This will be stored in the database.
+This information will be stored in the database.
-  - if the user forgets their password, they will have the choice to reset it via an email link.
+  - If the user forgets their password, they will have the choice to reset it via an email link.

 * A website contact form
+  - This form will live on a seperate contact page and will handle all general enquiries from users.

 * An online store selling original artwork, prints and gifts
-  - The categories will be:
+  - The artsotre categories will be:
-    - original artwork,
+    - original artwork
     - prints
-    - greeting cards.
+    - greeting cards
-  - Within each category the user will be able to sort by price or easily switch categories.
+  - Within each category the user will be able to sort by price & will easily be able to switch between categories.
   - Adding/editing and removing items from the shopping cart will be possible.
-  - If the user is logged in, any saved shipping details will autofill at the checkout.
+  - If the user is logged in, any saved shipping details will autofill at checkout.
   - A fully secure checkout process will be in place, using Stripe.
   - Orders above €50 will inlude free shipping.

 * Descriptive product pages
-  - The template will include the following information:
+  - The product page template will include the following information:
-    - Images
+    - Product mage
     - Canvas size
     - Media
     - Out of stock message (if applicable)
     - Product reviews

-* An about page
+* An About page
   - This will be focused on introducing the artist and their work.
   - As the focus will be on promoting contact, a 'contact me' button will be added to this page.